myparcelnl/woocommerce/readme.txt

 - Modify the PostNL shipping options per order before exporting
 - Extra checkout fields to separate street name, house number and house number suffix for more precise address data
 - View the status of the shipment in the order details page
-- Add Track & Trace link to the order confirmation email
+- Add track&trace link to the order confirmation email

-An API-key is required for this plugin!
-You can create this in your backoffice account.
+A PostNL API account is required for this plugin!
+Contact your PostNL account manager for the API key.

 == Installation ==